 CHINA’S LOVE LIFE

-In modern China, some, if not many, young couples’ marriages are still controlled or influenced by their parents, and youngsters claim this obstacle to their is the ‘Milky Way’ placed between their true love and themselves.
+In modern China, some, if not many, young couples’ marriages are still controlled or influenced by their parents, and youngsters claim that this an obstacle, much like the ‘Milky Way’ placed between their true love and themselves.
 Usually, Chinese parents would heavily evaluate the family background, property and job prospect or the lovers of their offspring.

-Without a doubt, love hurts young couples when their parents take money into too much consideration.
+Without a doubt, it is very difficult for young couples when their parents take money into too much consideration.
 Chinese millennials are slightly braver and more fearless and are starting to break down traditional stereotypes, but they are still struggling with their parents and this is an issue still facing China.